 Douglas Rushkoff has spent his prolific career thinking about how new media and technology are impacting culture, business, and the economy.
-Named one of the world’s 10 most influential thinkers by MIT, Rushkoff has written 15 bestselling books—including Present Shock and the upcoming Throwing Rocks at the Google Bus – and coined such concepts as “viral media,” “social currency,” and “digital natives.”
+Named one of the world’s 10 most influential thinkers by MIT, Rushkoff has written 15 bestselling books—including Present Shock, Throwing Rocks at the Google Bus, and the recently published Team Human.
+He’s coined concepts such as “viral media,” “social currency,” and “digital natives.”
 His talks are a culmination of his pioneering work, and an infallible source of what’s to come.

 Douglas Rushkoff speaks to conferences, companies, organizations, universities and communities around the world.
 His presentations are at once inspiring and challenging, entertaining and thought-provoking.
 He invariably receives highest evaluations from audiences, and leaves them with both actionable takeaways and food for thought for months or even years to come.
 To experience Rushkoff live is to engage with one of the world’s great thinkers, in person.